MicPhotonIGBMC/UV_DamageAnalysis/README.md

 The macro has to be apply after the Crop_And_LoadROIline macro

 when running the macro:
-- ask to the user to select the directory where are the "crop" sequences of images (single nucleus with corresponding ROI line)
+- asks to the user to select the directory where are the "crop" sequences of images (single nucleus with corresponding ROI line)
 - in batch mode, the macro will automatically align all the image files .tif containing "crop" in their name (files genertaed by the Crop_And_LoadROIline macro)
 - when alignment of a sequence is finished, the aligned sequence is saved instead of the "crop" image
 - a text window indicates that the alignment is in progress and how many files are still to process